 3 Essential Listening Skills to Improve Your Relationship

-One of the most common complaints I hear in my office is they’re needing tools for healthy communication skills in their relationship.
-When both partners understand how to communicate properly, they feel loved, connected and secure.
+One of the most common issues that I hear in my office is that couples are needing tools for healthy communication skills in their relationship.
+When both partners understand how to communicate in a healthier way they feel loved, connected and secure.
 But when effective communication is lacking, both people can become defensive, and the relationship can be mired down in pain, distrust, misunderstanding and resentments.

-When couples are hitting rock bottom, it’s important they learn and practice critical communication skills, primarily how to listen to their partner to understand, not to respond.
+When couples are struggling, it’s important they learn and practice more effective communication skills, primarily how to listen to their partner to understand, not to respond.

 If you find you and your partner are struggling in understanding each other, below are three essential listening skills that can help improve your communication.